Roaring Camp & Big Trees Narrow Gauge Railroad

 The railroad runs most trains using steam locomotives, several dating from the 1890s.
 They are some of the oldest narrow-gauge steam locomotives still providing regular passenger service in the United States.
-(The Cumbres & Toltec Scenic Railroad has the oldest steam locomotive from 1883.)
+(Knott's Berry Farm operates two narrow-gauge engines built in 1881, and the Cumbres & Toltec Scenic Railroad runs one built in 1883.)

 The American Society of Mechanical Engineers designated three of the railroad's locomotives as Historic Mechanical Engineering Landmark #134 in 1988.